Research and Innovation

 Impact and benefits

-The research was also used to inform guidance from the National Institute for Health and Care Excellence (NICE); ‘Integrated health and social care for people experiencing homelessness.’
-The paper was appraised and deemed ‘valuable and highly relevant’ by NICE and has gone on to inform service specification development in a new dental service for homeless people in Leeds.
+The work is a genuine partnership between the University, local stakeholders within the community and the health services.
+This network was recognised with the University’s research impact and engagement award for emerging impact in 2024.
+The research to date has informed UK guidance by the National Institute for Health and Care Excellence (NICE) on ‘Integrated health and social care for people experiencing homelessness’ and been used to inform service specification development in a new dental service for homeless people in Leeds.

 Studying at the University of Leeds

-We are one of the top 100 universities in the world (QS World Rankings 2023) and in the top 20 of the UK Guardian Good University Guide 2019, and part of the Russell Group of leading UK universities.
-Leeds has also been recognised as one of the world’s most international universities, ranked in the top 40 in the world (Times Higher Education rankings, 2023).
+We are one of the top 100 universities in the world, and among the top 15 in Europe (QS World and European Rankings, 2025), and part of the Russell Group of leading UK universities.
+Leeds has also been recognised as one of the world’s most impactful universities, ranked 52 in the world (Times Higher Education University Impact rankings, 2024).

 Further information